• FRP Pultrusion Profiles Fiberglass Rods System 1

 5) High Strength, Corrosion resistance, Chemical resistance, Flexibility, Aging resistance

-Q: Are FRP pultrusion profiles resistant to weathering?
+Q: Are FRP pultrusion profiles suitable for the manufacturing of antenna masts?

-Q: How do FRP pultrusion profiles perform in seismic zones?
+Q: How do FRP pultrusion profiles withstand extreme temperatures?

 Send your message to us